-I did not write a conclusion to my last blog because Cornelius Krieghoof’s paintings were my conclusion.
-In Krieghoof’s paintings, Quebec was mythified.
-And it was also mythified in Philippe Aubert de Gaspé‘s (30 October 1786 – 29 January 1871) Les Anciens Canadiens (1863).
+Cornelius Krieghoof’s paintings show a mythical Quebec.
+Similarly, Philippe Aubert de Gaspé‘s (30 October 1786 – 29 January 1871) Les Anciens Canadiens (1863) mythifies the Canadians of Old.
 Les Anciens Canadiens, a novel, was first serialized in Les Soirées canadiennes, a magazine founded in 1861 by H. R. Casgrain, A. Gérin-Lajoie, the author of Un Canadien errant (the words only), F. A. H. La Rue and J. C. Taché.

 A Literary Homeland Novel & an historical novel